-This week marks the tragic passing of an old musical companion – the C90 cassette tape.
-Here, Getintothis pay tribute to a remarkable love affair with one of music’s loveable mediums.
+This week marks the tragic passing of an old musical companion – the C90 cassette tape, Getintothis’ Peter Guy pays tribute to a remarkable love affair with one of music’s loveable mediums.

 So, I’m going through the motions on an altogether bland Monday morn, 6Music is blathering in the background, when, while applying the final touches to two expertly prepared rounds of toast, out of the radio speakers some unassuming jolly heralds the news that major retailers won’t be stocking cassettes and therefore – ‘The Tape Is Dead!’